gboehl/pydsge/docs/getting_started.rst

 Getting Started
 ===============

 This section gives an overview over parsing, simulating and filtering models using **pydsge**.
 It also explains how to load and process data from an estimation.
+Because the package is updated very frequently (find the history of latest commits `here <https://github.com/gboehl/pydsge/commits/master>`_) I recommend pulling and reinstalling whenever something is not working right.

 Parsing & simulating
 --------------------